Connections-Business-Directory/Face-Detect/README.txt

 1. The first time an image in Connections is accessed, it will be processed in the background and until the image is finished processing, the image will be scaled and cropped from the center origin which is the default behavior.
 2. The face detection library can only detect a single face.
 So I suggest this extension only be used for people directories.
 3. The images should be clean and bright with the person facing as straight as possible for the best results.
-4. This very well could slow down you server for a period of time if there are a large number of images in the process queue.
+4. This very well could slow down the server for a period of time if there are a large number of images in the process queue.
 5. And ... use at your own risk.

 [Checkout the screenshots.](http://connections-pro.com/add-on/face-detect/)